CHR916-arisu/Power-BI-Inflation-Analysis-Journeying-Through-Global-Economic-Terrain-Public/README.md

-# Power-BI-Inflation-Analysis-Journeying-Through-Global-Economic-Terrain-Public
+# Durga-Global-Inflation-Analysis-Smartinternz
-Inflation is a key economic force affecting businesses, consumers, and governments globally.
+This Power BI Inflation Analysis provides a structured and data-driven approach to understanding  global inflation trends.
+The interactive dashboard enables businesses, analysts, and policymakers  to extract meaningful insights from inflation data, helping them make informed decisions.